zijianchen98/AGIN/README.md

 ## Acknowledgement

-We thank the authors in paper ["Perceptual artifacts localization for inpainting"](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhang_Perceptual_Artifacts_Localization_for_Image_Synthesis_Tasks_ICCV_2023_paper.pdf), which enables us to localize the artifacts in AI-generated images.
+We thank the authors in paper ["Perceptual Artifacts Localization for Image Synthesis Tasks"](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhang_Perceptual_Artifacts_Localization_for_Image_Synthesis_Tasks_ICCV_2023_paper.pdf), which enables us to localize the artifacts in AI-generated images.